Habitat for Humanity GTA

 About Habitat for Humanity GTA:

-Habitat for Humanity Greater Toronto Area (Habitat GTA) was created in 2014 when three Habitat affiliates merged: Habitat Toronto (founded in 1988), Habitat Brampton-Caledon, and Habitat York Region.
-In March 2020, another affiliate, Habitat Durham, amalgamated with Habitat GTA as well.
-Habitat GTA is one of 1,400 Habitat for Humanity affiliates globally that work toward a world where everyone has a safe and stable place to live.
-Habitat was founded in 1976 in Georgia, USA and has since spread to more than 70 countries.
-Habitat for Humanity GTA’s main program is homeownership, on which it spent $11.6m in F2020.
+Founded in 1988, Habitat for Humanity Toronto provides affordable housing in the GTA.
+Habitat for Humanity Greater Toronto Area (Habitat GTA) formed in 2014 when three Habitat affiliates merged: Habitat Toronto, Habitat Brampton-Caledon, and Habitat York Region.
+Habitat GTA is one of 46 Habitat for Humanity affiliates in Canada that work toward a nation where everyone has a safe and stable place to live.

 Habitat GTA’s homeownership program provides working low-income families with the opportunity to purchase an affordable home, typically with no down payment required.
 The charity offers fixed, 20-year mortgages with zero interest and payments capped at 30% of annual household income.
 After it receives mortgage payments, Habitat GTA reinvests the money into building more houses.
 To become eligible to buy a house, families must meet Habitat for Humanity’s low-income criteria and contribute 500 hours of “sweat equity” to help build Habitat homes or volunteer at ReStores.